 But, anyway, can we find some positives amongst all of this?
 Well, David certainly thinks there could be some.
 For a start he anticipates that we will get a deal and that it will be a “very soft” version of Brexit, one with a very long transition period which goes way beyond what is currently being talked about, December 2020.
 He’s 70:30 that a deal will get through with an extension of Article 50, although points out that we still have to take these Commons’ votes back to the EU.
 Having said that, agreement appears to be more likely than not, although you can’t possibly rule out anything at present.

-For the housing market – and those key areas that impact it most – what does David has to say?
+For the housing market – and those key areas that impact it most – what does David have to say?
 Well, he still believes it functions on a two-tier basis, split between new homes – which continues to do pretty well – and second-hand homes – which continues to be subdued, with both reluctant buyers and sellers.
 That weaker demand and subdued supply looks likely to continue, at least for the short-term – transactions are still flat, we have had dampened numbers of mortgage approvals for a while, and house price inflation has come down quite significantly, although there are some notable regional differences here.

 All of that said, it was somewhat reassuring to hear David talking about long-term optimism as opposed to short-term (three months, etc) uncertainty.
 He pointed to the latest RICS report which 12-months hence is optimistic about sales and prices, although (as we all must do) he did suggest that a no-deal Brexit would throw an almighty curve ball into the mix with the potential for a big drop in house prices and the Bank of England having to cut interest rates again.
 This sounds bad, but when compared to the other scenario outlined – an old-fashioned crisis with house price falls of 30-40% resulting in rates being increased to 4-5% – it seems infinitely better.